The Mary Pazdur Award for Excellence in Advanced Practice in Oncology

 Nominee Review Process

 All nominations meeting submission requirements will undergo review by members and leadership of the APSHO Awards and Recognition Committee via the electronic submission system.
-The committee may contact nominators with questions regarding the nomination information.
-The committee may also contact sources of the supporting letters of recommendation.
+The committee may contact nominators with questions regarding the nomination information, and may also contact sources of the supporting letters of recommendation.
 During the review process, the committee may contact nominees with questions or for additional information.

 Nomination Review Period